GST/HST Information for Charities

 Generally, when one unincorporated organization (such as a club or association) is a member of an unincorporated main organization, but is a separate entity, the organizations have to charge the GST/HST on taxable transactions between them, if they are GST/HST registrants.
 However, such organizations can apply jointly to have the member organization considered a branch of the main organization.

-To do so, the organizations jointly fill out and send Form GST32, Application to Deem One Unincorporated Organization to be a Branch of Another Unincorporated Organization.
+To do so, the organizations jointly send us a completed Form GST32, Application to Deem One Unincorporated Organization to be a Branch of Another Unincorporated Organization.
 If the application is approved, the GST/HST will not apply to transfers of property and services between the member organization and the main organization.

 Note

-When two unincorporated organizations are members of the same unincorporated main organization and each member applies jointly with the main organization, using Form GST32, the GST/HST will not apply to taxable transactions between the two member organizations.
+When two unincorporated organizations are members of the same unincorporated main organization and each member applies jointly with the main organization, using Form GST32, the GST/HST will not apply to taxable transactions between the two member organizations if both applications are approved.

 Cancelling your registration